How to Stock & Organize a Kitchen Pantry

 “Drying your own fruit in season eliminates the added sweeteners and preservatives often added to commercially dried fruit, so all you taste is the pure food flavor.”

-Dried fruits such as blueberries and cranberries also offer lots of antioxidants, and can be used as a snack, added to baked items or sprinkled on top of yogurt or oatmeal.
+Dried fruits such as blueberries and cranberries also offer lots of antioxidants and can be used as a snack, added to baked items or sprinkled on top of yogurt or oatmeal.

-MacGyver Your Pantry
+MacGyver Your Kitchen Pantry

 Remember MacGyver, the lead character from the 1980s television show of the same name, who could make just about anything from whatever parts he had on hand?
-Apply the same principle to your pantry (minus MacGyver’s ever-present duct tape) and think outside the box when a recipe calls for a specific ingredient that you don’t have.
+Apply the same principle to your kitchen pantry (minus MacGyver’s ever-present duct tape) and think outside the box when a recipe calls for a specific ingredient that you don’t have.

 This substitution approach works particularly well for ingredients you wouldn’t commonly have on hand, like fresh buttermilk.

+Stuck in the middle of a recipe when you realize you don’t have a can of sweetened condensed milk?
 Here’s an easy substitute for sweetened condensed milk that’s much less processed than the commercial variety.
 This can be used in recipes that call for one can of sweetened condensed milk:

 Ingredients: